 A lead pack of serious runners almost immediately pushed ahead of the rest of the group.
 This pack had three people in it that had won at Babcock before, one of which was Robert Smith from Huntington who had won the race several times in the past.
 Also in that pack was Joel Wolpert from Belington WV.
 Joel had been recovering from an injury and had not raced here in a few years.
 Joel also has the course record.... hmmmm.
 Representing the women in the front pack was Jamie Fields from Fayetteville.
 Jamie has taken top honors for the women several times over the years, though we had a few new faces in the women's category.
 This would truly be a race... but it would be much much more.
 There were many first time Babcock runners and many first time trail race runners.
 For these folks Babcock would be a journey.
 On the first trail section they would be running and bounding like kids in the woods, crossing creeks, watching for rocks and roots.
 At times in some sections of the course these folks would be on cruise control and run easily on the soft moss through the rhodo tunnels.
 At other times and other sections there would be steep mountains climbing up out of sight.
 You just put your head down and go.
 Babcock constantly changes and challenges you right from the very start.
 There are sections with huge vertical drops just 2 feet away from your feet and places where you scramble and have to use your hands to climb.
 In the middle of the rugged wilderness you are running alone - but never alone.
 Other folks pull you along, a word or a gesture helps you to pick yourself up.
 You run.
 You run through mud and rocks, along waterfalls and cliffs.
 You become a trail runner....

 As the first finishers came into view at the finish the results began to post.
 Robert Smith held on and finished 1st overall with a PR at Babcock and a time of 1:23:40.2.
-Joel Wolpert was just a few minutes back and 2nd overall with a time of 1:28:52.6.
+Joel Wolpert's course record stayed intact, and he was just a few minutes back for 2nd overall with a time of 1:28:52.6.
 Amazingly fast times!
 For the women we would have a new overall winner - Kristin Eddy from Herndon VA with a time of 1:45:18.9.
 The 2nd overall woman was also new to Babcock, Megan Truelove from Scott Depot, with a time of 1:50:12.7.
 As these runners came into the finish line other folks were still running... through the mud and rocks.
 Pulling yourself up with your hands, looking at the waterfalls as you jog by.
 You are trail runners...

 Thank You All - for making this years event such a success!
 Babcock is a special place and when you are here it is even more special-.
 So- due to popular request we have already set our date for next year - April 18th, 2015.
 Mark your calendar now and plan to register in the fall.
 We will announce when registration opens.
 Until then- come back and visit!
 You know all those rhododendron in Babcock?
 Well, they all bloom in mid late May and it is worth a visit.
 Take your time and some pics along the way.
 Let us know when you come and we may join you, until then - Happy Trails!!